- Majors & Minors

 - Admission Representatives by Region

 - Housing & Dining

 - Diversity Matters

 - Our Leadership

 - In the Community

 Study abroad does not have to be expensive

 Whether you're studying abroad for a semester through our GO Long program or spending a few weeks in another country through GO Short, scholarships and other financial aid can help reduce your costs.

 If you study through a semester-long GO Long program, you'll be charged Susquehanna tuition and continue to have access to your Susquehanna financial aid.
-Tuition exchange recipients should contact our student financial services staff to determine if their program will impact their tuition exchange funds.
+Tuition exchange may be applied to all SU in GO Long programs.
+Other approved GO long programs are not eligible for tuition exchange.
+Tuition exchange recipients should contact our student financial services staff.

 With the exception of Federal Work-Study, you'll receive the same scholarships, grants and loans that that you would if you remained on campus.